Besnn/Numerical-Analysis/articles/nonlin/interp.md

 let it be nonsingular IFF for xᵢ ≠ xⱼ if i ≠ j : det(A) = ∏ ∏(i>j) of xᵢ - xⱼ
 ```
 Then the interpolating polynomial of degree `n` is unique for `n+1` values of `xᵢ`.
+**In other words**: Nonsingularity of Vandermonde Matrix implies polynomial existence.

 #### Possible Obstacles
 * `A` is ill-conditioned;